 All Graduate Counseling classes are offered on a full-time basis at the main campus in Siloam Springs.
 All counseling classes are also offered on a rotation basis at the Fort Smith, Little Rock and Rogers Centers.
 Many counseling classes are also offered online.

 The JBU Graduate Counseling program is pleased to offer students several online courses that may allow for more flexibility in scheduling coursework.
 While the degree is not offered totally online, the identified courses that have been selected for this type of delivery have been approved by the Arkansas Board of Examiners in Counseling and Marriage and Family Therapy.
 Please be advised that different states have different rules and regulations regarding distance online courses.
 JBU does not assume responsibility for courses that are not recognized (or allowed) in other states.
 Any student who takes an online counseling course at JBU must determine whether the course will be accepted in that particular state.

 All online classes are taught by JBU faculty who interact with you via e-mail, web conferencing and discussion boards.

 All counseling students are required to take the Graduate Record Examination (GRE).
 A combined minimum score of 1000 (if taken before 8/1/11) or 300 (if taken after 8/1/11) on the GRE is required for admission into the counseling program.

-Currently, Graduate Counseling offers three majors: Community Counseling, Marriage and Family Therapy and School Counseling.
+Currently, Graduate Counseling offers three majors: Clinical Mental Health Counseling, Marriage and Family Therapy and School Counseling.
 Additionally, coursework and a post-masters certificate is offered in Play Therapy.